vedantneekhra/DQN/README.md

 I have developed a value-based reinforcement agent for cartpole module of openAI gym.
 I have Neural Network a non-linear function approximator for approximating q-function.

 ## Value Iterator
-I have implemented forward Temporal Difference zero for value iterations.
+I have implemented forward Temporal Difference zero in forward veiw for value iterations.
 ![Image of Value Iterator](Image/TD(0).png)
-I have used temporal difference zero because it works good for such small state-action space.
+I have used temporal difference zero because unlike Monte Carlo method, it updates the value funtion during the run.

 ## Function Approximator
 I have used Neural Network as a function approximator.
 Neural Network also is used in two forms one in which we provide state and action value both to get the value of q function and another being in which we provide state gets q value for all action possible.
 I have used the second form as your action space is small and static.